l0kol/rag_chatbot/README.md

 - Uses ChromaDB for vector storage and retrieval.
 - Supports multiple file uploads.
 - Vector store is tied to the user session.
 On refresh, the vector store is reloaded, and the user can continue asking questions about the same documents.
+- Users can delete their uploaded documents and start a new session.

 ## Quick Start